By Ashok Prasad, Founder, Niyyam

 - Investing without a goal

-- Expecting short-term returns
+- Expecting short-term profits

-To avoid these, read:
+To avoid these, refer to

-“7 Common SIP Mistakes New Investors Make (And How to Avoid Them)”
+7 Common SIP Mistakes New Investors Make (And How to Avoid Them)

 Step 8: Increase Your SIP Every Year